Exabyte-io/documentation/docs/workflows/overview.md

 # Importing from the Bank

-Besides the above, workflows can be imported directly into the account-owned workflows collection from a central repository, referred to as the workflows "Bank".
+Workflows can be imported directly into the Account-owned collection from a central repository, referred to as the workflows "Bank".
 We explain how to do so in the following [documentation page](bank.md).